cyscale/docs.cyscale.com/docs/compliance/standards.md

 ## CIS Microsoft Azure Foundations Benchmark

+Cyscale supports the latest CIS Microsoft Azure Foundations Benchmark v3.0.0.

 This document, CIS Microsoft Azure Foundations Security Benchmark, provides prescriptive guidance for establishing a secure baseline configuration for Microsoft Azure.
 The scope of this benchmark is to establish the foundation level of security for anyone adopting Microsoft Azure Cloud.
 The benchmark is, however, not an exhaustive list of all possible security configurations and architecture.
 You should take the benchmark as a starting point and do the required site-specific tailoring wherever needed and when it is prudent to do so.

+The current benchmark family materially expands Azure coverage and also includes Microsoft Entra ID-focused recommendations as part of the standard.

+## CIS Kubernetes Benchmark

+Cyscale also includes Kubernetes benchmark coverage, including the current CIS Kubernetes v1.8.0 policy family.

+This framework provides prescriptive guidance for establishing a secure configuration posture for Kubernetes.
+It covers:

+* Control plane configurations
+* Worker node configuration
+* RBAC and service-account security
+* Pod security
+* Network policies and CNI
+* Secrets management

+## CIS Amazon EKS Benchmark

+Cyscale includes dedicated coverage for Amazon EKS through the CIS Amazon EKS Benchmark v1.4.0 policy family.

+This benchmark focuses on the parts of Amazon EKS that can be configured by the customer, including:

+* Worker node hardening
+* RBAC and service-account controls
+* Pod security standards
+* CNI and networking configuration
+* Secrets management
+* Image registry and image scanning
+* Managed-service integrations such as KMS-backed encryption

 ## CIS Alibaba (Aliyun) Cloud Foundation Benchmark